2022 International Education Award Winners

 Selection committees composed of individuals from across the university reviewed the nominations and decided award winners.
 Each recipient’s record of outstanding international contributions and accomplishments was recognized as worthy of distinction and inspiring to the students, staff and faculty of Georgia State.

-Professor in the Department of Political Science
+Professor in the Department of Anthropology & Hellenic Studies

 College of Arts and Sciences

 Professor Ruprecht is the inaugural holder of the William M. Suttles Chair in Religious Studies, as well as the Director of the Center for Hellenic Studies, here at Georgia State University.
 He was born and raised in New Jersey, but came south for his education, where he attended Duke University and majored in Physics for three years, intending to be an oceanographer, before shifting to Comparative Religion in his Senior year.
 The concentration for his doctoral studies was in the area of religion, ethics and politics, with special emphasis on classical literature and philosophy.

 He first worked on an excavation of Herod’s Winter Palace outside of Jericho, Israel as an undergraduate, and have extensive archaeological experience in Greece, mostly on the island of Crete.